 A fever will run its course regardless of treatment.
-Fever is one of the ways the body fights infection.
+Fever is a result of the body’s attempt to fight an infection.
 Your child’s temperature will return to normal when the infection or other cause of the fever has completely gone.

-In older children, treat the fever only if you feel it’s making your child uncomfortable, irritable or so lethargic she’s not drinking enough fluids.
+In older children, treat the fever only if you feel it’s making your child uncomfortable, irritable or so lethargic that she can’t drink enough fluids.

-- Give liquid paracetamol in the correct and recommended dose.
-Exceeding the recommended dose can cause liver damage.
-It’s important not to give fever-lowering medication too often or for prolonged periods, because it can cause side-effects.
+- Give your child liquid paracetamol in the correct and recommended dose.
+Giving your child more than the recommended dose can cause liver damage.
+It’s important not to give fever-lowering medication too often or for prolonged periods, because it can cause side effects.

 Cool baths, sponging and fans can actually make your child more uncomfortable.

 You must not give your child aspirin for any reason.

 Aspirin can make your child susceptible to Reye’s syndrome

 , a rare but potentially fatal illness.
 It can also cause serious illness or even death in children with chickenpox or flu symptoms.